R. David Allard, MD

 Kimberly Freese-Beal, MD

-Family Physician, Henry Ford Allegiance Family Medicine Townsend
+Family Physician, Henry Ford Family Medicine Townsend

-Kimberly Freese-Beal, MD is a Family Physician at Henry Ford Allegiance Health in Jackson, MI.
+Kimberly Freese-Beal, MD is a Family Physician at Henry Ford Health in Jackson, MI.
 As a Jackson native, she enjoys providing primary care to children and adults in her home community.
 She finds particular joy caring for and learning about whole families, including some four and five generation groups in her practice.
 She focuses on preventative care and chronic disease management, educating patients on the impacts of nutrition, activity, and emotional wellbeing on health outcomes.

 In addition to direct patient care, Dr. Freese-Beal participated in the formation of what was to become Jackson Health Network and then served on the JHN board for ten years.
 She continues to serve on the JHN Clinical Performance Committee.
-Dr. Freese-Beal was the Physician in Charge at her practice for eight years and served for three years as the Chair of Henry Ford Allegiance Medical Group’s Network Operating Council.
+Dr. Freese-Beal was the Physician in Charge at her practice for eight years and served for three years as the Chair of Henry Ford Jackson Medical Group’s Network Operating Council.
 Prior to the formation of the CTHN, she has been a board member of the Jackson Community Medical Record for five years.

 Dr. Freese-Beal received her MD from Wayne State University in 2003.
 She went on to complete her residency at Oakwood Health System in 2006.
-After completion of residency training, she joined Townsend Family Medicine, now Henry Ford Allegiance Family Medicine Townsend.
+After completion of residency training, she joined Townsend Family Medicine, now Henry Ford Family Medicine Townsend.
 She is board certified in Family Medicine.

 Lisa Geffros, MD